NASA's DART mission to deliberately crash into an asteroid: What you need to know

 DART also has a metal-oxide semiconductor and image processor that'll help the spacecraft determine the precise positioning of Dimorphos and stream information back to Earth in real time by way of an antenna attached to the machine.

-DART will toil in the line of duty right up until the end.
-NASA hopes to catch the collision's juicy details before, after and during impact, so "in its final moments," the Johns Hopkins University overview says, "DART's DRACO camera will help characterize the impact site by providing high-resolution, scientific images of the surface of Dimorphos."
+DART will perform its duty right up until the end.
+NASA hopes to catch the collision's juicy details before, during and after impact, so "in its final moments," the Johns Hopkins University overview says, "DART's DRACO camera will help characterize the impact site by providing high-resolution, scientific images of the surface of Dimorphos."

 Then: boom.